Strengthening crime prevention

 Project status and next steps

 The project on criminal intelligence was established on 25 September 2023.
-The Government is planning to submit its proposals to Parliament in the autumn session 2025 and spring session 2026.
+The Government is planning to submit its proposals to Parliament in the spring session 2026.

 The project on the exchange of information by the police was also launched on 25 September 2023.
-The government proposal is due to be submitted in the autumn session 2025.
+Comments 4 July - 17 August 2025.
+The government proposal was submitted to Parliament on 4 December 2025.